raspberrypilearning/321-make-mentor-guide/en/step_1.md

 We will cover:
 + The motivation behind creating 321 Make! and the new paths of projects
-+ The different kinds of project in 321 Make!
++ The different kinds of projects in 321 Make!
 + Tips for using the paths in engaging sessions

-We would love to hear your thoughts about 321 Make!, the paths and projects.
+We would love to hear your thoughts about 321 Make!, the paths, and projects.
 As you work through this guide you will notice a 'Send feedback' button at the bottom of each step.
 This button appears on all our projects for you and your young creators to send feedback at any time.